Poisson distribution - A detailed Guide on it

 K. Binomial distribution approximation:

-When the number of trials (n) is very large and the chance of success (p) is very small, the Poisson distribution can be used to approximate the binomial distribution.
+of success (p) is very small, the Poisson distribution can be used to approximate

 10. How to find lambda in Poisson distribution?

 The average rate of events happening during a specific period of time or space must be understood in order to determine the value of lambda (λ) in the Poisson distribution.
-Here is how to calculate the value of Î» in a certain situation:
+Here is how to calculate the value of λ in a certain situation:

 A. Information Provided: